Women’s College Hospital

 The learning environment at Women’s College Hospital provides the opportunity for interaction with undergraduate and post graduate students and trainees in a variety of health disciplines, as well as the opportunity to be directly involved in innovative patient care programs.

-- Core direct patient care rotations will be offered in the Family Health Team, Centre for Ambulatory Care Education (CACE) General Internal Medicine Clinic, Osteoporosis Program, the Acute Ambulatory Care Unit (AACU) and the Atrial Fibrillation Quality Care Program.
+- Direct patient care rotations will be offered in the Family Health Team, General Internal Medicine Clinic, Osteoporosis Program, the Acute Ambulatory Care Unit (AACU) and and Cardiology Clinics, and Toronto Academic Pain Medicine Institute.
 The resident can choose from several elective rotations offered at Women’s College Hospital or other institutions.
 Direct patient care rotations are conducted in both block style rotations, and longitudinal rotations to permit ongoing patient follow-up.

 - Non-direct patient care rotations include: research (8-10 weeks), teaching, and administration & leadership.
 The resident will have longitudinal activities in drug information, evidence based medicine, and teaching.

 - Bachelor of Science in Pharmacy Degree from a Canadian or American accredited school of Pharmacy.

 - Licensed or eligible for licensure as an intern, or pharmacist with the Ontario College of Pharmacists.